fergarciadlc/fergarciadlc.github.io/content/portfolio/index.md

 layoutBackgroundHeaderSpace: false
 ---

-Here are some of my projects!
-Thanks for having a look!
+Here are some of my projects. thanks for having a look!

 ## Music Technology
 {{< project data="data/portfolio/music-technology.json" >}}